 In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly characterize n_e individuals in the expression dataset among n_v individuals in the genotype dataset whose disease states are known.
-In order to correctly characterize an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
+In order to correctly characterize an individual, he/she should select a set of eQTLs that he/she believes he/she can predict correctly.
 Next, given the individual's expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes can be matched to the correct individual.
-In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most $\frac{1}{n_v}$.
+In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most $\frac{1}{n}$.
 We can rephrase this condition as following in information theoretic terms: Given the genotypes of an individual, if the attacker can correctly predict a subset of genotypes that contain $\log_2(n_v)$ bits of information, the individual is vulnerable to characterization of their disease state.
 It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the quantity of individual characterizing information that is leaked for a set of n correctly predicted eQTL genotypes:

-$$ICI(\{V_1 = g_1, V_2 = g_2, ..., V_n = g_n\}) = \underbrace{\sum{k=1}^{n} \underbrace{-\log(p(V_k = g_k))}{Convert the genotype}}{frequency to number of bits that can be used to characterize individual}$$ where V_k is the RV that corresponds to the genotypes for the kth eQTL, g_k is a specific genotype (Refer to Methods Section 3.1 for more details), and $p(V_k = g_k)$ denote the genotype frequency of g_k within the population, and ICI denotes the total individual characterizing information.
+Sum individual characterizing $ICI(\{V_1 = g_1, V_2 = g_2, ..., V_n = g_n\}) = \sum{k=1}^{n} \underbrace{-\log(p(V_k = g_k))}{\text{Convert the genotype}}$ that can be used to characterize where V_k is the RV that corresponds to the genotypes for the kth eQTL, g_k is a specific genotype (Refer to Methods Section 3.1 for more details), and $p(V_k = g_k)$ denote the genotype frequency of g_k within the population, and ICI denotes the total individual characterizing information.
 Evaluating the above formula, ICI increases as the frequency of the variant's genotype g_k decreases.
 In other words, the more rare genotypes contribute higher to ICI compared to the more common ones.
 Thus, individual linking information can be interpreted as a quantification of how rare the predicted genotypes are.
-The attacker aims to predict as many eQTLs as possible such that ICI for the predicted genotypes is at least $log(n_v)$.
+The attacker aims to predict as many eQTLs as possible such that ICI for the predicted genotypes is at least $\log(n_v)$.

 In order to maximize the amount of ICI, the attacker will aim at correctly predicting as many eQTL genotypes as possible.
 The (correct) predictability of the eQTL genotypes from expression levels, however, varies over the eQTL dataset as some of the eQTL genotypes are more highly correlated (i.e., more correctly predictable) with the expression levels compared to others, given in $|\rho(E_k, V_k)|$.
 Thus, the attacker will try to select the eQTLs whose genotypes are the most correctly predictable to maximize ICI leakage.
 Although $\rho(E_k, V_k)$ is a measure of predictability, it is computed differently in different studies.
 In addition, there is no easy way to combine these correlation values when we would like to estimate jointly the predictability of multiple eQTL genotypes.
 In order to uniformly quantify the joint predictability of the eQTL genotypes using the expression levels, we use an information theoretic measure.
 We use the exponential of the entropy of the conditional distribution of genotype given gene expression level as a measure of predictability.
-Given the expression levels for j^{th} individual, we compute the predictability of the k^{th} eQTL genotypes as where π denotes the predictability of V_k given the gene expression level $e{k,j}$. π can be interpreted as the average probability (over sampling of individuals from the general population) that the attacker can correctly predict the eQTL genotype given the expression level.
-In the above equation for π , the conditional entropy of the genotypes given the gene expression level is a measure for the randomness that is left in genotype distribution when the expression level is known.
-In the case of high predictability, the conditional entropy is close to 0, and there is little randomness left in the genotype distribution.
-Taking the exponential of negative of the entropy converts the entropy to average probability of correct prediction of the genotype.
-In the most predictable case (conditional entropy close to 0), π is close to 1, indicating very high predictability.
-In order to extend the predictability measure to multiple of eQTLs, we use exponential of the negative of joint conditional entropy.
-(Refer to Methods Section 4.1 for more details).
+Given the expression levels for j^{th} individual, we compute the predictability of the k^{th} eQTL genotypes as